teamitfi/js-to-make/PUBLISHING.md

 Either:

 - Commit your changes: `git add . && git commit -m "message"`
-- Or use: `deno publish --allow-dirty` (not recommended for releases)
+- Or use: `npx jsr publish --allow-dirty` (not recommended for releases)

 ### "Invalid external import" Error